 Some of the older recordings, especially those done on tape, were edited so many times that the end result was slightly sped up, or slowed down from the way things were played.
 Due to lack of technology at the time, this actually changed the pitch of the recording, putting it out of tune if you tried to play along with it.
 With Song Surgeon, you can make those adjustments to bring the song back into tune with your guitar.
 Some artists even sped the tapes up on purpose, just for kicks!
 Song Surgeon makes it easy to learn from these types of recordings.

-- To shift a song from Eb or another tuning into standard tuning.
+To shift a song from Eb or another key into E standard.

 Ever tried to play along with a song, only to find it is in Eb?
 That means you have to tune your whole guitar down a half step, which takes time.
 Maybe the next song you wanted to practice with is in standard tuning.
 Then you have to re-tune again, or, have two separate guitars.
 Song Surgeon allows you to simply change the pitch of the song you’re playing with to where you want it to be.

 To change a song to a different key so you can sing along.